1963

 Richard Matheson had concluded his tenure as Corman's Poe film writer with The Raven (though he had one more Gothic for AIP left in him), and so Corman had collaborated instead, as with Premature Burial, with Matheson's friend and pinch-hitter Charles Beaumont; that said, I'm not sure whether it was Corman or Beaumont who chose Lovecraft's 1941 posthumous novella, "The Case of Charles Dexter Ward," to be Corman's next "Gothic" horror film.

 Lovecraft hadn't liked "Charles Dexter Ward"; he didn't even think it was publishable.
 But it always pays to remember that Lovecraft was as much a professional sad-sack as he ever was a professional writer, and his revulsion was likely born of those personal problems.
-Myself, I would put it high in my own Lovecraft rankings: it has a strange structure, but, unusually even for Lovecraft's longer-form works, an actual plothell, after a fashion, it's a murder mystery.
-Length was never Lovecraft's friend as a writer (I suspect everyone who hails "At the Mountains of Madness's" greatness must be forcing it, at least a little), and "Charles Dexter Ward" absolutely suffers toward the end from his penchant for overdescribing hallways; yet it's a gripping yarn with a good, horrifying twist, as well as several genuinely novel ideas connected to, but distinct from, the ideas that Lovecraft had pursued ad nauseam in his other Cthulhu-adjacent stories.
-As far as the works of that cycle or even Lovecraft's whole career go, I might not put anything above it except for his real masterpiece of cosmic horror world-building, "The Shadow Out of Time."
+Myself, I would put it high in my own Lovecraft rankings: it has a strange structure, but, unusually even for Lovecraft's longer-form works, an actual plot—hell, after a fashion, it's a murder mystery.
+Length was not always Lovecraft's friend as a writer (I suspect everyone who hails "At the Mountains of Madness's" greatness must be forcing it, at least a little), and "Charles Dexter Ward" absolutely suffers toward the end from his penchant for overdescribing hallways; yet it's a gripping yarn with a good, horrifying twist, as well as several genuinely novel ideas connected to, but distinct from, the ideas that Lovecraft had pursued ad nauseam in his other Cthulhu-adjacent stories.
+As far as the works of that cycle or even Lovecraft's whole career go, I wouldn't put much above it, the only clear exceptions being "The Colour Out of Space" and his real masterpiece of cosmic horror world-building, "The Shadow Out of Time."
 In fact, "Charles Dexter Ward," initially titled "The Madness Out of Time" (and, in fact, written earlier), accidentally seems to use the former's premise as a red herring.
-So if I were going to combine another medium-length Lovecraft story with "Charles Dexter Ward," I'd probably have gone with that rather than "The Shadow Over Innsmouth"but "Innsmouth" was where Corman and Beaumont went, anyway.
+So if I were going to combine another medium-length Lovecraft story with "Charles Dexter Ward," I'd probably have gone with that rather than "The Shadow Over Innsmouth"—but "Innsmouth" was where Corman and Beaumont went, anyway.

-Happily, there are big compensations for the tottery story (and I probably overstate thatit isn't incoherent, just a little lumpy).
+Happily, there are big compensations for the tottery story (and I probably overstate that—it isn't incoherent, just a little lumpy).
 For one, it's edgy: even by 1963, it's slightly shocking that a movie premised on "Innsmouth's" concepts was allowed to pass the Code.
 (Goodness, they advertised it with those concepts: "What was the hideous thing in the PIT that came to honor her?"
 Ew!)
 The Code office, curiously, was more exercised by the on-screen immolations.
-Maybe it's the stateliness of Corman's filmmaking on his Gothics that allows it to gnaw at you more subliminallyit's much less exploitative than you'd expect from Corman (it's certainly no Humanoids From the Deep)and I wonder if the censors missed it.
-A canny piece of editing might make that first scene read more like the villagers saved Curwen's intended victimbut they didn't, and in between cuts she was indeed ravished by a Deep One.
+Maybe it's the stateliness of Corman's filmmaking on his Gothics that allows it to gnaw at you more subliminally—it's much less exploitative than you might expect from Corman's later producer work (it's certainly no Humanoids From the Deep)—and I wonder if the censors missed it.
+A canny piece of editing might make that first scene read more like the villagers saved Curwen's intended victim—but they didn't, and in between cuts she was indeed ravished by a Deep One.
 (Darlene Lucht, scream notwithstanding, even looks pleased about it, which is real good and gross.)
 Likewise, Lovecraft's resurrected fiend still has the initials "J.C.," which is obviously more of a subversive implication in the book, but still kinda neat.*

 And of course there's Price, with a pretty great dual-role performance, allowing him to compartmentalize the "nice middle-aged man" and "basically Satan" sides of his persona and turn them into antagonists to one another, which is a fun exercise, abetted by Corman with keen, jumpy edits between the two states.
 It's not top-tier Price, as it runs a little schematic, but it permits Curwen to be very straightforwardly (but never boringly) eeeevil, stained by very little of the human except in the purely negative sense, yet with Price usually putting a certain self-amused spin on it; so for all that Curwen is flailing around, and Curwen would probably have achieved everything he set out to if he'd had a day-planner and wasn't so obviously malevolent, Price at least casts the illusion of a master villain possessed of a great intellect and propelled by single-minded intensity.
 It's upon this performance that Haunted Palace rests its nasty denouement, and it's fantastic.
 The movie is not, but I've seen it three times and still get a small kick out of it, even if it is still dead-last on my personal Corman Poe leaderboards.